openSUSE/k8s-supportconfig-plugin/README.md

 # k8s-supportconfig-plugin

-Kubernetes plugin log collector for supportconfig part of the [supportutils](https://github.com/openSUSE/supportutils) suite.
+Kubernetes plugin log collector for supportconfig part of the [supportutils](https://github.com/openSUSE/supportutils) package.

 NOTE: The instructions have been tested on openSUSE and SUSE systems.

 ## Overview